-Task No. STCW Competence Knowledge, Understanding, and Proficiency Performance Condition Performance Behavior Performance Standard 4.3.I Operate main and auxiliary Preparation, operation fault On a vessel of at least 1 000 HP on the candidate The candidate performs either (A) or (B): Note 3 machinery and detection and a simulator, or in or waste heat (A) OIL-FIRED AUXILIARY BOILER - associated necessary measures to a laboratory, auxiliary boiler.
-1. Monitors the steam drum pressure and water level; systems prevent damage 2.
-Monitors the feed water pressure; for the following machinery items and control 3.
-Monitors the fuel oil service pump suction and discharge pressures and fuel-oil supply pressure and temperature to the supply header and applicable fuel oil strainer pressure drops; systems Steam boiler and Monitors the fuel oil settling/service tank levels and temperatures; associated auxiliaries and 5.
-Strips fuel oil settling tanks of moisture as appropriate; steam systems 6.
-Monitors the stack temperature; 7.
-Monitors the atomizing steam pressure as applicable; 8.
-Observes condition of flame through peephole; 9.
-Visually inspects boiler casing, hand holes, manholes, and piping for leaks; 10.
-Promptly wipes up any oil accumulations presenting a fire hazard 11.
-Notifies the watch engineer of any unusual or unsafe conditions, unusual sounds, or vibrations; and 12.
-Takes proper action to prevent safety and pollution violations.
-NOTE : Recorded readings from analog gauges should be $\pm 5\%$ of actual, except boiler water level should be ± 1 " of actual.
+Task No. STCW Competence Knowledge, Understanding, and Proficiency Performance Condition Performance Behavior Performance Standard Note 3 Operate main and auxiliary machinery and associated control systems Preparation, operation, fault detection and necessary measures to prevent damage for the following machinery items and control systems Steam boiler and associated auxiliaries and steam systems On a vessel of at least 1,000 HP, on a simulator, or in a laboratory, the candidate monitors the oil-fired or waste heat auxiliary boiler.
+The candidate performs either (A) or (B): (A) OIL-FIRED AUXILIARY BOILER Monitors the steam drum pressure and water level; Monitors the feed water pressure; Monitors the fuel oil service pump suction and discharge pressures and fuel-oil supply pressure and temperature to the supply header and applicable fuel oil strainer pressure drops; Monitors the fuel oil settling/service tank levels and temperatures; Strips fuel oil settling tanks of moisture as appropriate; Monitors the atomizing steam pressure as applicable; Observes condition of flame through peephole; Visually inspects boiler casing, hand holes, manholes, and piping for leaks; Promptly wipes up any oil accumulations presenting a fire hazard Notifies the watch engineer of any unusual or unsafe conditions, unusual sounds, or vibrations; and Takes proper action to prevent safety and pollution violations.
+NOTE: Recorded readings from analog gauges should be ± 5% of actual, except boiler water level should be ±1" of actual.